lvthnn/amsim/README.md

 We highly recommend compiling from source with `DCMAKE_BUILD_TYPE=Release`, as simulation performance is significantly improved by the optimisation performed.
-However, the `Debug` flag is useful for development to catch segmentation faults and the like since it builds with sanitisiers enabled.
+However, the `Debug` flag is useful for development to catch segmentation faults and the like since it builds with sanitisers enabled.
 To build the Python binding `.so` file, specify `-DBUILD_PYTHON=ON` (although this is handled by the language itself when installing the package).